Exact eigenstates of multicomponent Hubbard models: SU($N$) magnetic $\eta$ pairing, weak ergodicity breaking, and partial integrability: Introduction

 While the original Hubbard model concerns two-component (i.e., spin-$1/2$) fermions, its generalization to multicomponent systems has also been studied extensively \cite{Affleck88, Marston89}.
 The multicomponent Hubbard model (MHM) displays unique long-range order because of the large internal degrees of freedom.
 In particular, $N$-component systems may realize SU($N$) magnetism, in which the ordinary spin SU(2) group is generalized to higher-rank Lie groups \cite{Honerkamp04_1, Hermele09, Cazalilla09, Gorshkov10, Corboz11, Wang14, Capponi16}, and also diversify combination of Cooper pairs of fermions \cite{Modawi97, Ho99, Honerkamp04_2, Paananen06, Zhai07, Cherng07, Capponi08, Inaba09, Yip11, Inaba12, Guan13, Okanami14, Koga17, Rapp07, Rapp08, Ozawa10, Ohara11, Nishida12, Niemann12, Tajima19, Tajima21, Yoshida22}.
 Experimentally, quantum simulations with ultracold atoms in optical lattices provide a highly controllable platform for unveiling the physics of the Hubbard model \cite{Esslinger10, Bohrdt21}.
 Since the MHM has experimentally been realized with cold-atom quantum simulators \cite{Taie12, Hofrichter16, Ozawa18, Taie21, Tusi21}, these systems will open a new avenue for exploration of quantum many-body physics of multicomponent fermions \cite{Cazalilla14} which is the primary objective of our study.

 Although the Hubbard model involves only minimal terms of hopping and an on-site interaction, exact analytic solutions of this model are extremely hard to obtain except for the one-dimensional case \cite{LiebWu68, 1dHubbard_book}.
 Even in one dimension, the MHM with more than two components does not admit Bethe-ansatz solutions \cite{Choy82}.
-While some rigorous results in higher dimensions have been obtained for the two-component case \cite{Tasaki98, Tasaki98_2, Lieb04, Tasaki_book}, only a few exact results are known for the multicomponent case \cite{Katsura13, Bobrow18, Liu19, Tamura19, Tamura21, Yoshida21}.
+While some rigorous results in higher dimensions have been obtained for the two-component case \cite{Tasaki98, Tasaki98_2, Lieb04, Tasaki_book}, only a few exact results are known for multicomponent cases \cite{Katsura13, Bobrow18, Liu19, Tamura19, Tamura21, Yoshida21}.

 It was pointed out by Yang that special exact eigenstates of the two-component Hubbard model can be constructed through an $\eta$-pairing mechanism \cite{Yang89}.
 These eigenstates, called $\eta$-pairing states, are intimately related to the $\eta$-pairing symmetry of the Hubbard Hamiltonian \cite{YangZhang90, Pernici90}.
 The $\eta$-pairing states are constructed through condensation of on-site fermion pairs with a special center-of-mass momentum, and exhibits off-diagonal long-range order (ODLRO).
 Although the $\eta$-pairing states are excited states and cannot be realized in thermal equilibrium except for limiting cases \cite{Singh91, Shen93}, the $\eta$ pairing has recently seen a resurgence of interest since a number of theoretical works suggested its realization in various non-equilibrium situations \cite{Rosch08, Kantian10, Kaneko19, Kaneko20, Ejima20, Werner19, Li20, Kitamura16, Peronaci20, Cook20, Tindall21, Tindall21_2, Diehl08, Kraus08, Bernier13, Buca19, Tindall19, Tsuji21, Nakagawa21, Murakami21}.
-However, no analogous result on fermionic condensates has been reported for the MHM, where pairing combinations are expected to be much richer than those in the two-component case.
+Whereas pairing combinations in multicomponent systems are richer than those in the two-component case, generalizations of the $\eta$-pairing mechanism to the MHM have been limited \cite{Zhai05,Yoshida22}.
+In particular, the SU($N$) Hubbard model is excluded in the earlier constructions.